The Genius of Vivaldi, Mozart, Beethoven: Overview

 This is the first cover album by Rondò Veneziano, drawn from the classical and baroque repertoire: the project is explained in the box set's liner notes: "The series The Genius of... has been produced bearing in mind the main difficulty any amateur who wishes to get familiar with the great composers of classical music will have to face when confronted with the monumental size of their works.
 To become familiar with the entire production they have created during their lifetime would require endless hours either in theatres or through a huge collection of recordings. [...]
 The sequence of the various themes and the order of succession has been arranged following their harmonic, rhythmic and dynamic characteristics.
 Nothing has been added arbitrarily: cutting and linking was made using solely the composer's original material.
 Only when the original compositions were sonatas for solo-instruments these had to be fully orchestrated in order to maintain homogeneous musical effects.
 The collection offers a sequence of "musical gems" in a new and unconventional presentation that anyone - amateur or connoisseur - can enjoy and the tracks are musical "units" complete in their anthological form, independent of their role within the composer's original framework".

 Track listing

-All tracks are arranged by Ivano Pavesi and conducted by Gian Piero Reverberi except where noted.
+All tracks are arranged by Ivano Pavesi and conducted by Gian Piero Reverberi.